about / archives / contact / subscribe / twitter

 Primary Twitter:

 The E.W.
-Scripps Company is a Cincinnati-based media conglomerate that owns numerous American newspapers and television stations, as well as a newspaper syndicate and licensing company.
+Scripps Company is a Cincinnati-based media conglomerate that owns numerous American newspapers and television stations.

 Scripps has closed several newspapers in recent years, the largest of which was Denver’s Rocky Mountain News, which the company owned from 1926 until its closing in 2009.
 That closing, combined with the threat of other major metro newspapers’ closing, fed concern over whether newspapers as a medium were dying.
 The company also shut down the Cincinnati Post and Albuquerque (N.M.)
 Tribune in 2007 and 2008, respectively.